New Zealand Foods

 Where to Find It:

-Available at virtually every ice cream parlor, corner store, and supermarket across New Zealand.
+For sale at virtually every ice cream parlor, corner store and supermarket in New Zealand.

 Pro Tip:

-Pair it with a scoop of another Kiwi flavor, like boysenberry, for a local twist.
+Add to it a scoop of another Kiwi flavor, say, boysenberry for a local twist.

 6. Kiwi Pie – A Savory Staple

-Pies are a quintessential comfort food in New Zealand, but these aren’t the sweet desserts you might expect.
+Pies are one of the most basic comfort foods in New Zealand, but these aren’t the sweet desserts you would assume.

-Kiwi pies are savory and stuffed with fillings like minced meat, steak and cheese, chicken and mushroom, or vegetarian options.
+Kiwi pies are savory and filled dishes such as mince meat, steak and cheese, chicken and mushroom, or vegetarian.

 What Sets Them Apart:

-The flaky crust and hearty fillings make them perfect for a quick, satisfying meal on the go.
+Its flaky crusts and hearty fillings make them an ideal meal — fast and filling on the go.

 Must-Try Spots:

-7. Kumara – Sweet Potato with a Twist
+7. Kumara – Roasted Sweet Potatoes with Ginger & Tamarind

-Kumara, New Zealand’s version of sweet potato, has been a staple food for centuries, dating back to the Maori who introduced it to the islands.
-It’s often roasted, mashed, or fried into crispy kumara chips.
+Kumara, sweet potato’s New Zealand cousin, has long been a food staple, going back to the Maori who brought it to the islands.
+It’s commonly roasted, mashed or fried into crunchy kumara chips.

 Best Ways to Enjoy: